 The hospice currently receives one of the lowest amounts of Government funding in the country and therefore relies heavily on public support to continue to help local people and their families living with life-limiting illnesses.
 It is hoped the Your Charity Lottery Summer Raffle will raise over an additional £20,000 for the hospice.
 Tickets for the Summer Raffle cost just £1, and prizes include £3,000 cash or a summer holiday to the same value, £250 in cash and 25 bundles of £22.
 All proceeds go directly back to patient care at Dove House Hospice.

-If you would like to support people in your local community like Kayleigh and her family you can buy tickets to the Summer Raffle by clicking here.
+Support people in your local community like Kayleigh and her family by buying tickets to the Summer Raffle here.